 There are different sign language in different countries.
-Some signs are easier to figure out with the gestures, but both parties tend to put effort forth in understanding what the other is saying.
+Some signs are similiar, others are very different.
+Or there may be a sign that has a completely different meaning.
+Often times, if both parties put effort forth in understanding what the other is saying.
 It’s not perfect, but we can hold pretty lengthy conversations.

 + In person, is it helpful to try and communicate with very broken ASL or is it just off putting and frustrating?

-But when someone does make somewhat of an effort to try to sign, it’s fine, but don’t say that you know ASL.
+When someone does make an effort to try to sign, it’s fine, but don’t say that you know ASL.
 Just say you have picked up a couple things.
 I’d ask the person how they’d best want to communicate.

 + Do you appreciate it when people slow down to speak or does it annoy you or feel patronizing?